abe-winter/pg13-py/README.md

 * partitioning
 * window functions
 * anything unique to oracle or mysql
+* datetime type & interval math are not supported in syntax. if you pass python datetimes as subbed literals it might work.
+* stored procs

 ## pure-python implementation of SQL

-If you're looking for a pure-python implementation of SQL, you may be in the right place.
+If you're looking for a pure-python implementation of SQL (an evaluator, not just a parser), you may be in the right place.

 Also check out http://gadfly.sourceforge.net/gadfly.html